 IT automation strategies

-Automation software exists in all corners of the IT department.
-The department has a deep pool of technical knowledge and usually, if the boss won’t supply the automation software that each technician wants, he’s likely to just write it himself.
+IT automation software exists in all corners of the IT department.
+The department has a deep pool of technical knowledge and usually, if the boss won’t supply the IT automation software that each technician wants, he’s likely to just write it himself.
 So, you probably have a lot more automation software running in your business than you know about.

 If you provide professional IT automation software, your technicians will be less likely to go rogue and write their own.